 If you have any questions about focal length, let us know in the comments.

-Also, we love good news, so if our photography tips have helped you to understand how to use focal length, share that too.
+Also, we love good news, so if our photography tips have helped you to understand what is focal length and how to use it, share that too.